 Sarah heads the firm’s South Island Planning and Environment team.
 She is recognised as a leading environmental and resource management lawyer.

-Sarah has an in-depth understanding of all environmental regimes with a particular focus on infrastructure, urban development and energy.
+Sarah has an in-depth understanding of all environmental regimes with a particular focus on infrastructure, urban development, energy and strategic policy.

-Sarah works for both private and public sector clients, in both the consenting and policy space.
-She advises councils as consent authority including through Environment Court appeals.
 Her practice covers all RMA matters including enforcement, local government law and due diligence investigations, as well as judicial reviews and regulatory work.
+Sarah has also given extensive advice on the current reform of the Resource Management Act.

 Environment & Resource Management